Lesson video

 Hmm, that sounds delicious.

-Well, he could have a wholemeal base as well with lots of vegetables.
+Well, he could have a wholemeal base as well with lots of vegetables, and also try a reduced-fat cheese too.

-So, and these components can include things like pastry, for example, or perhaps cake mixes or breadcrumbs or stock cubes or ready cooked vegetables.
+And these components can include things like pastry, for example, or perhaps cake mixes or breadcrumbs or stock cubes or ready-cooked vegetables.

 Or perhaps rather than making the tomato sauce, we could buy it already made.